deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Humans had, so far, manually surveyed every planet they found.
 Of course they had done so via remote instruments and an assortment of deep space probes and wheeled rovers, using photographs and radar imagery, but all of the actual assessment had been conducted by a skilled human mind.
 The coltainers, however, would have to be automated, and while the Dominion had long since mastered the art of automated survey the humans didn’t trust *anything* Dominion-made.
 And so they were reinventing the interstellar equivalent of the wheel by programming new survey software from first principles.

-They weren’t doing so *completely* from scratch at least---they were at least referencing the Dominion software and borrowing its parameters---but they were still re-climbing a well-trodden mountain as if they were the very first, like ignoring the carefully cut steps and handrails in favor of scaling the untackled cliffs with rope and pitons.
+They weren’t doing so *completely* from scratch at least___they were at least referencing the Dominion software and borrowing its parameters___but they were still re-climbing a well-trodden mountain as if they were the very first, like ignoring the carefully cut steps and handrails in favor of scaling the untackled cliffs with rope and pitons.

 Working out the basics of that software had been CIC-1’s job.
 They had manually orbited it over a nearby world and ran the survey by hand, which also served as a test of the instruments.